supergreenlab/SuperGreenLive/README.md

 ```

-Now setup the `cron` jog that will call our timelapse every 10 minutes:
+Now setup the [cron](https://en.wikipedia.org/wiki/Cron) job that will call our timelapse every 10 minutes:

 ```sh